TP-Link: History

 TP-Link was founded in 1996 by two brothers, Zhao Jianjun (赵建军 Zhào Jiànjūn) and Zhao Jiaxing (赵佳兴 Zhào Jiāxīng).
-Zhao Jianjun runs the company's California operations.
+Zhao Jianjun runs the company's international operations.
 The company name was based on the concept of "twisted pair link" invented by Alexander Graham Bell, a kind of cabling that reduces electromagnetic interference.

 TP-Link began its first international expansion in 2005.
 In 2007, the company moved into a new 100,000-square-meter headquarters and facilities at Shenzhen's Hi-Tech Industry Park.
 TP-Link USA was established in 2008.
-In 2022, TP-Link Corporation began to separate from TP-LINK Technologies Co., Ltd. (TP-LINK) in China.
-After the separation, TP-Link Corporation became a standalone entity in all shareholdings and all operational aspects, such as workforce, research and development, production, marketing, and customer service.
+In 2022, TP-Link Corporation began to separate from TP-LINK Technologies Co., Ltd. in China.

+In May 2024, TP-Link announced the completion of corporate restructuring, with newer global headquarters in the United States and Singapore.
+In October 2024, TP-Link announced a single California headquarters.

+Disputes

-In a 2023 patent dispute lawsuit, a U.S. federal judge rejected the company's argument that there was no link between its U.S. and China businesses.
+In a 2023 patent dispute lawsuit in Texas, a United States federal judge rejected the company's argument that there was no link between its United States and China businesses.

+In November 2025, TP-Link filed a lawsuit in Delaware federal court claiming that Netgear orchestrated a smear by planting false claims with journalists and internet influencers with the goal of scaring off customers.
+They claimed that Netgear's action violated a 2024 settlement of a patent fight.
+That accord, in which TP-Link agreed to pay Netgear $135 million, includes a provision that the public company promises not to disparage its rival.

+National security concerns

+India

-In May 2024, the government of India issued a warning saying that TP-Link routers present a security risk.
+In May 2024, the government of India issued a warning saying that TP-Link TP-Link Archer C5400X routers with versions prior to C5400X(EU)_V1_1.1.7 Build 20240510 present a security risk and that they should be updated to correct this flaw.

-In May 2024, TP-Link announced the completion of corporate restructuring, with secondary headquarters in the United States and Singapore.
+United States

 In August 2024, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party asked the United States Department of Commerce to investigate TP-Link and its affiliates for potential national security risks.
 The U.S. Departments of Justice (DOJ), Commerce, and Defense opened investigations into the company, with the DOJ probing whether TP-Link sells its routers below cost.
 A spokesperson from TP-Link's United States subsidiary responded via The Wall Street Journal that they are welcome to engage with the government of the United States to demonstrate the security of their products, and the commitment to address national security risks.
-TP-Link created a dual headquarters structure in the U.S. and China in response to increased scrutiny.
 The majority of its employees, including those in research and development, are located in China.